mswiseman/MB599/DESeq-Nugget_vs_Sym.md

 ![pheatmap1](images/pheatmap1.png)

 I frankly prefer pheatmap, but both are clear about communicating the differences in gene expression between genotypes.

+# PCA Plots

+A PCA plot shows clusters of samples based on their similarity; the closer the points, the more similar their gene expression profiles are.

 ```r
 #Make a new df that binds metadata and PCA values